prof-rossetti/repo-evaluator-py/README.md

 Downloads student project repositories for further evaluation.
-Also checks the repositories for files at specified locations, and produces a corresponding CSV report of the results.
+Also checks the repositories for files at specified locations, and produces a corresponding CSV report of the results (i.e. for importing into a spreadsheet gradebook).

 ## Prerequisites